 Congratulations.
 You’ve received a sales lead from a Chinese buyer through Juwai.com.
 Now what?
 How can you convert your sales lead into a deal?
 Here are some general tips that will help you when you’re dealing with Chinese buyers.

-At Juwai we have two types of leads; unverified and verified.
+At Juwai we have three types of leads; unverified, verified and recommended

 BRS Score: 1